wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 Keep in mind that this is being accessed as part of a walk and that $item, $depth and $args are the same as in [Walker_Nav_Menu::start_el()](https://developer.wordpress.org/reference/classes/walker_nav_menu/start_el/).
 Try to use some of the features demonstrated in the code there.

+= Q: Why isn't Search Box appearing as a possible item for menus? =

+A: It is most likely that you have it turned off in the Screen Options tab on your Menus admin page.

+= Q: Why can't I modify certain fields for my Search Box menu item, e.g., css classes? =

+A: It is most likely that you have it turned off in the Screen Options tab on your Menus admin page.

 == Changelog ==

+= v1.3.0 =
+* Abandoned the fix to hidden metaboxes as that area of wordpress itself is quite buggy.
+* Moved developer info into a tab in the screen help section
+* Moved js to inline document as it is much more brief than it was previously and there's little point in having a separate file

 = v1.2.0 =
 * Found a workaround to some poor core wp code which shows two unexpected notices when adding a search menu item by ajax into a menu in wp-admin/nav-menus.php.